nickforddev/vue-models/README.md

 ### Model.url

 Returns either the basePath if the model is new, or the urlRoot if the model already has an id.
 This is used for all CRUD operations.
+If overrided, this property will be used for all CRUD operations.
 <!-- An overwriteable attribute that is used for XHR requests.
 This will override the construction of the urls used for all CRUD operations. -->

 ### Model.isNew